Rugby Victoria: Early years: 1888 to 1945

 The Melbourne Rugby Union was established in 1888 and the first two clubs were founded in that year.
 Later that season, a Victorian team was selected to play the British side known then as the "English Footballers" but now recognised as the First British Lions team.

 The visitors won the match, 9-3.
 Melbourne's club competition ceased in 1890 but a new administrative body, the Victorian Rugby Union, was formed in 1893.
 The Victorians played their first inter-colonial rugby match in 1894, beating South Wales by 3-0 at the East Melbourne Cricket Ground.

 Competition lapsed again after the Victorians were defeated 30-0 at the Melbourne Cricket Ground (MCG) by the British Lions in 1899, but the Victorian Rugby Union was re-formed in 1908.
 Australia played Victoria at the MCG in August of that year, on their way to Great Britain for what became known as the First Wallabies Tour.

 Of the seven clubs comprising the new Union in 1909, Melbourne, East Melbourne, South Melbourne and University were the first to compete for the Dewar Shield, a trophy which is still awarded today to the premier first grade team.
-Competition ceased during the First World War and recommenced under a re-established VRU in 1926.
+Competition ceased after the 1912 season and recommenced under a re-established VRU in 1926.

 The subsequent decade later became known as the Golden Years of Victorian Rugby and included the selection of the first Victorian-born player to represent Australia, Sir Edward "Weary" Dunlop, in 1932.
 Dave Cowper, who played for the Melbourne Rugby Club and represented Victoria in the 1930s became Victoria's first, and so far only, Wallaby captain in 1933.

 In 1939, four Victorian players were selected in the Wallaby side to tour Europe: Andy Barr, Max Carpenter, Stan Bisset and George Pearson.

 However the tour was prematurely ended by Britain's declaration of war on Germany just two days after the team arrived at Plymouth on 2 September 1939, with all sport in Britain cancelled.